 For more information about the VPN throughput and branch office VPN tunnel capacity available for each Firebox model, see the product datasheets: https://www.watchguard.com/products/resources/datasheets.asp.

-To illustrate this use case, we present an example of an organization that has four locations: a colocation facility (Colo), a corporate office (Corp), a distribution center (Dist), and a small office (RMT).
+In this example, we present an organization that has four locations: a colocation facility (Colo), a corporate office (Corp), a distribution center (Dist), and a small office (RMT).
 You can also scale up this solution to support additional offices, distribution centers, and small offices.

-The example configuration files contain branch office gateways and branch office tunnels defined for VPN connections between each site.
+We created configuration files that contain branch office gateways and branch office tunnels defined for VPN connections between each site.
 Each site has three branch office VPN gateways and three branch office VPN tunnels configured.

 To see the branch office VPN gateways: